hyperchris/ImageMarker/README.md

 ## How to Use
 First, go to the root dir of ImageMarker.
 Then run ```cmake .``` and ```make all```.

-Then, use command line: *"./marker [tag] [image_dir]"*.
-The tag can only be *integer*.
+Then, use command line: *"./marker [objet_label] [image_dir]"*.
+The label can only be *integer*.
 If you make some changes to the src code, remove 'CMakeCache.txt' then in command line *"cmake ."* and *"make"*.
+If you want to label different objects in the images, you will need to run the script multiple times with different object labels.
+Note that the results for the single image will be *appended* in the file.

 The script will open jpg or png files one by one, use your mouse to drag a bounding box on the targe object.
 You can draw multiple times if there are more than one.
-Press SPACE to go to the next image.
+Press SPACE or ESC to go to the next image.